okaydouglas/strunked.nvim/README.md

 # strunked.nvim

-A neovim plugin to convert romance words to saxon words in a document.
+A neovim plugin to convert latin/romance based words to anglo-saxon based words in a document.

-Strunk & White wrote a list of 15 reminders in *The Elements of Style*.
+## Rationale

+In part V of *The Elements of Style* Strunk & White offered an Approach to Style (With a List of Reminders).

 The 14th reminder, **Avoid fancy words** is excerpted here: